Events and Exhibitions

 When the Cork Synagogue closed on the South Terrace in 2016, its custodian, the late Fred Rosehill gave a selection of its artefacts to the museum for permanent display.

 We are happy to share, celebrate and acknowledge the important contribution this community has made to the history of this city.

 In 2017, after 10 years of having the only dedicated permanent exhibition space highlighting Traveller culture in Ireland, we decided to revamp the exhibition to better reflect the concerns of this unique ethnic community in contemporary Ireland.

-The UCC Department of Archaeology and the MA in Museum Studies Class of 2016 are delighted to announce the official opening of their group exhibition project, in partnership with Cork Public Museum.
-The exhibition showcases recent finds from excavations on Spike Island and explores its complex and varied history.
+The UCC Department of Archaeology and the MA in Museum Studies Class of 2016, as part of their group exhibition project, held an exhibition in partnership with Cork Public Museum in 2016.
+The exhibition showcased recent finds from excavations on Spike Island and explored its complex and varied history.

-This year's exhibition project focuses on the history of Spike Island.
-It includes finds from excavations undertaken on the island in the years since 2013, under the guidance of Dr Barra O’Donnabháin, lecturer in the Archaeology Department, and in collaboration with The Institute of Field Research in California.
-Themes touched upon include the earliest monastic settlement on the island and its various uses as a military fortification and prison complex in the 19th and 20th centuries, culminating in the recent excavations of the site.
-The exhibition makes use of objects, text panels, interactive elements and an audio-visual presentation to engage the visitor and communicate the complex history of Spike Island.
+This exhibition project focused on the history of Spike Island and it included finds from excavations undertaken on the island in the years since 2013, under the guidance of Dr. Barra O’Donnabháin, lecturer in the Archaeology Department, and in collaboration with The Institute of Field Research in California.
+Themes touched upon include the earliest monastic settlement on the island, and the island's various uses as a military fortification and prison complex in the 19th and 20th centuries, culminating in the recent excavations of the site.
+The exhibition made use of objects, text panels, interactive elements and an audio-visual presentation to engage the visitor and communicate the complex history of Spike Island.

-Working with expert model maker Keith Donnelly (Game of Thrones), a full size model of a WWI era trench and an officers ancillary quarters was installed in the museum.
+Working with expert model maker Keith Donnelly, who worked on Game of Thrones, a full size model of a WWI-era trench and an officers' ancillary quarters was installed in the museum.